 Landlords or property owners whose rental/condo property receives Region-provided curbside waste collection need to know that collection and disposal of waste within the Regional Municipality of Waterloo is restricted by the conditions cited under the by-laws and bans passed by Regional Council:

 - By-law 02-011, By-law to Prohibit and Regulate the Collection of Waste

 - By-law 98-87, By-law to Regulate the Receiving, Dumping and Disposing of Waste

 Under By-Laws 02-011 and 98-87, the landlord/property owner is responsible to ensure compliance of the waste by-laws.
-A conviction under these by-laws will result in set fines of $65 or $130 per offence and/or clean-up costs added to your annual tax bill.
-In addition, for serious or repeat offences, a summons to attend court may be issued and upon conviction, a fine of up to $5,000 may be levied.
+A conviction under these by-laws will result in set fines of $65 or $130 per offense and/or clean-up costs added to your annual tax bill.
+In addition, for serious or repeat offenses, a summons to attend court may be issued and upon conviction, a fine of up to $5,000 may be levied.

 The most common by-law infractions are related to early/late placement and non-removal:

 Properly prepared waste and recycling should be placed out to the curb:

 Section 6: No more than ten (10) collectible waste containers per property

 Section 10: Not before 7 p.m. the night before collection day